wp-plugins/bepro-listings-real-estate/readme.txt

 = What you get =

-You get all of the great features packaged with BePro Listings like, ajax search/filter, **galleries**, categories, **google maps**, and lots more.
-With this specific addon, you can also manage Real Estate specific information:
+You get all of the great features packaged with BePro Listings.
+In addition, this specific addon, allows you to also manage Real Estate specific information:

 	1.Show # of rooms, # of bathrooms, # of parking spots and more
 	2.Show Status (sold, Sublet, for rent, for sale) 3.Easily edit this information from the admin

+This effectively makes the entire listings experience focused on Real Estate information.
+Remember, since BePro Listings already features, cost, categories, and other data points, you have everything needed to professionally present your **property** inventory.

 = What you Dont get =

-There are no montly fees with this setup.
-There is also no MLS, RETS, or any 3rd party integration.
-This is simply a way to add Real Estate specific information to the, search, filter, google maps, and other features which are already offered by BePro Listings
+There are **no montly fees** with this setup.
+There is also **no MLS**, **RETS**, or any 3rd party integration.
+This is a simple way to add Real Estate specific information to the, search, filter, google maps, and other features which are already offered by **BePro Listings** for FREE

+This is a major difference that sets us apart from other Real Estate directory plugins.
+Neither BePro Listings or any of its addons require a monthly fee from you.
+Our team believes that there is a large population of users who need standalone solutions like ours and we will continue to support that market.

 = How it Works =